yohei-kobashi/crypto_llm/README.md

 # Evaluate trained models
 ## PII Perplexity
-To evaluate Crypto-LLM and Plain-LLM, modify the `eval_*.yaml` configuration file.
+To evaluate Crypto-LLMs and Plain-LLMs, modify the `eval_*.yaml` configuration file.
 Especially, set the `ckpt_dir` variable to the correct checkpoint directory.
 Then, run `python -m apps.main.eval` on Meta Lingua to evaluate perplexity.

 ## Reconstruction Attack
 ### Place scripts into lingua's repository